iTechUz/js-interview/General-questions.md

+###  What is JavaScript?
+`JavaScript` is a `lightweight`, `interpreted` programming language with object-oriented capabilities that allows you to build interactivity into otherwise static HTML pages.
+The general-purpose core of the language has been embedded in Netscape, Internet Explorer, and other web browsers.

-### What is the purpose of dir method of console object
+### 1. What is the purpose of dir method of console object?
-The console.dir() is used to display an interactive list of the properties of the specified JavaScript object as JSON.
+- [x] Answer: The console.dir() is used to display an interactive list of the properties of the specified JavaScript object as JSON.

 ```js
 const user = { name: "John", id: 1, city: "Delhi" };
 console.dir(user);
 ```

-### What is a strict mode in javascript
+### 2. What is a strict mode in javascript
-Strict Mode is a new feature in ECMAScript 5 that allows you to place a program, or a function, in a “strict” operating context.
+- [x] Answer: Strict Mode is a new feature in ECMAScript 5 that allows you to place a program, or a function, in a “strict” operating context.
 This way it prevents certain actions from being taken and throws more exceptions.
 The literal expression "use strict"; instructs the browser to use the javascript code in the Strict mode.

-### What are the list of cases error thrown from non-strict mode to strict mode
+### 3. What are the list of cases error thrown from non-strict mode to strict mode
-When you apply `'use strict'`; syntax, some of the below cases will throw a SyntaxError before executing the script
+- [x] Answer: When you apply `'use strict'`; syntax, some of the below cases will throw a SyntaxError before executing the script

 - When you use Octal syntax
     `var n = 022;`